snej/zdelta-go/README.md

 The zdelta source code (in C) is contained in this package, so it's standalone and you don't need to install any shared libraries into your system.
 (There's no official up-to-date zdelta source repository, so I copied the source from my [unofficial](https://github.com/snej/zdelta) (but up-to-date, as far as I know) one.)

-Basic usage is simple.
-Let's say you have two byte arrays, `vers1` and `vers2`, containing two versions of a file.
+[Here's the Godoc documentation](https://godoc.org/github.com/snej/zdelta-go).
+And here's an example of basic usage: Let's say you have two byte arrays, `vers1` and `vers2`, containing two revisions of a file.
 You want to send the second version to someone who only has the first.
 So you generate a delta:

 ```go
 delta, err := zdelta.CreateDelta(vers1, vers2)